starkfell/starkfell.github.io/_posts/2016-11-18-continuous-deployment-to-nano-server-in-azure.md

 ## Install IIS on the Nano Server

-Run the following command from the elevated PowerShell prompt created earlier to install IIS on the Nano Server.
+From the elevated PowerShell prompt created earlier, install IIS on the Nano Server.

 ```powershell
 Invoke-Command `